opensha/ucerf3-etas-launcher/doc/configuring_simulations.md

 ### Reset UCERF3 Fault Sections

-Specify any UCERF3 fault surfaces to reset (in an elastic rebound sense) for the mainshock with `--reset-sects <id1,id2,...,idN>`.
-You can also construct a finite-surface for the primary rupture from these sections with the `--finite-surf-from-sections` option.
-This can also be done for other events with `--reset-sects <event-id>:<id1,id2,...,idN>`.
+Specify any UCERF3 fault surfaces to reset (in an elastic rebound sense) with `--reset-sects <id1,id2,...,idN>`.
+By default they will be reset at the origin time of the mainshock (the event that you defined with the `--event-id <event-id>` argument), but you can also specify different event IDs for sections with the format `--reset-sects <event-id>:<id1,id2,...,idN>`.
+You can also construct a finite-surface from these sections with the `--finite-surf-from-sections` option.

 ### Use custom mainshock ETAS parameters or magnitude